 NOTE – What does it say?

 Fasting is when we stop taking in all forms of nutrition, especially those which have sugar in its various forms.
 It is an all-or-nothing strategy; we turn eating to “off.”
 When the body senses nothing coming into the digestive system, the body begins to make hormonal changes to switch to burning fat, which is stored in the human body specifically for this purpose.
-Fat, in other words, is the auxiliary gas tank of the body, and most of us have very large tanks that are completely full of fuel.
+Fat, in other words, is the auxiliary gas tank of the body, and many of us have very large tanks that are completely full of fuel.

 So whatever else you may believe, portion control does not work.
 This is an empirically proven fact.